ThaJuju/mrv_personalmenu/mrv_personalmenu/readme.md

 - Key for open the menu : (,)

 - Personal menu with different things, you can see your identity papers (driver's license, firearms license and ID card).

+- Inventory with a different style than the basic one

+- Bills

 - You can also show them.